 How do you synchronise prices and descriptions?

-All the issues that could pop up with your Amazon inventory are annoying and time-consuming, but you don’t have to deal with them if you’re proactive about it.
+All of these issues that can pop up with your Amazon inventory are annoying and time-consuming, but you don’t have to deal with them if you’re proactive about it.
 One of the best investments you can make is in tools to help you automate your business.
-It will not only save time, but also headache and frustration.
+It will save time, and protect you from a great deal of frustration.

 Prevent mistakes, be proactive about your inventory, and keep your operation running smoothly by investing in tools, planning ahead, monitoring your inventory, and working with transparent providers.